-Before starting your anaesthesia the medical team will perform a check of your name, personal details and confirm the operation you are expecting.
+Before starting your anaesthesia the medical team will perform a check of your name, personal details and confirm the operation you are expecting as well as the side of the hernia.

 You will change into a gown before your operation and we will take you to the operating room.
 When you arrive in the operating room, monitoring devices may be attached to you, such as a blood pressure cuff, heart monitor (ECG) and a monitor to check your oxygen levels (a pulse oximeter).
 An intravenous line (drip) may be inserted and you may be asked to breathe oxygen through a face mask.